FatehAK/Navidash/README.md

 # Navigo

 Navigo is your navigational assistant that can help find places around you.
 It allows you to draw directly on the map and search within the bounds specified.
-This can be particularly useful if you want to find resaurants in a particular area or even find rentals that match your criteria.
+This can be particularly useful if you want to find restaurants in a particular area or even find rentals that match your criteria.
 Navigo uses the **Google Maps API** for it's core functionality and is made with **React JS** and uses **React Router** for managing routes.

 View the site live - https://navigo.netlify.com

 ### Features

-* Searching by city or place
+* Searching by city or place.
 * Draw on the map and restrict the search to those bounds.
 * Display place info such as address, phone, rating and photos.
 * Ability to get the nearest **Streetview** from the place.